Graded character sheaves, HOMFLY-PT homology, and Hilbert schemes of points on $\mathbb{C}^2$: Introduction

 \subsubsection{The various versions of finite Hecke categories}

-Let $G_1$ be a split reductive group over $\Fq$, equipped with a pair $T_1 \subseteq B_1$ of a maximal torus and a Borel subgroup.
+Let $G_0$ be a split reductive group over $\Fq$, equipped with a pair $T_0 \subseteq B_0$ of a maximal torus and a Borel subgroup.
 Let $W$ be the associated Weyl group.
-By convention, let $G_n$, $T_n$, and $B_n$ denote their pullbacks to $\Fqn$, and $G$, $T$, and $B$ their pullbacks to $\Fqbar$.
+By convention, $G$, $T$, and $B$ are the pullbacks of $G_0$, $T_0$, and $B_0$ to $\Fqbar$.

 While our primary interest lies in the graded finite Hecke category $\Hecke^\gr_G \defeq \Shv_{\gr, c}(B\backslash G/B)$, which is equivalent to $\Ch^b(\SBim_W)$ by \cite[\crefnolink{mg:thm:geometric_incarnation_Hecke}]{ho_revisiting_2022},\footnote{See also~\cref{ftn:SBim_Weyl_vs_Coxeter}.} it is necessary to consider its ``big'' or renormalized version $\Hecke^{\gr, \ren}_G \defeq \Ind(\Hecke^\gr_G)$ because the ``big'' world possesses more functorial symmetries, such as the adjoint functor theorem~\cite[Cor.
 5.5.2.9]{lurie_higher_2017-1} and the fact that compactly generated (presentable) stable $\infty$-categories are dualizable~\cite[Volume I, Proposition 7.3.2]{gaitsgory_study_2017}.\footnote{ Here, ``big'' refers to the fact that we are working with presentable categories.
 On the other hand, ``renormalized'' refers to the fact that we use the renormalized sheaf theory on stacks.} Consequently, we will most of the time start with the renormalized case, from which we deduce the corresponding result for the small variants.